giangntt023/power-bi-portfolio/01-Customer Insights & Risk Analysis/README.md

 * **Features:** Demographic KPIs (Total Users, Average Age, Average Yearly Income, Average Credit Score), dynamic distributions by age, gender, income levels and a Top 10 Users treemap to monitor high-value accounts.
 * **Business Insight:**

-  * The primary customer base is the 31-45 age group, with credit scores ranging from 600 to 800 and incomes between $10K and $30K.
+  * The customer base is 31-45-year-olds with 600-800 credit scores and $10K–$30K incomes.
-  * The average credit score is relatively high at around 710 across over 1,000 users; customers with credit scores between 700 and 800 mostly have a per capital income of $10K–$40K, making them primary targets for credit card upsells and credit limit increases.
+  * Over 1,000 users have an average credit score of 710, and those with credit scores between 700 and 800 have per capita incomes of $10K–$40K, making them prime targets for credit card upsells and credit limit increases.

 ### 3. Finance Health